-NREL and the U.S. Department of Defense (DOD) work closely together on projects that demonstrate and validate energy technologies with approaches that can be replicated for broad impact across DOD.
+NREL and the U.S. Department of Defense (DOD) work closely together on energy projects that demonstrate and validate energy efficiency and renewable energy technologies, with approaches that can be replicated for broad impact across DOD.

 NREL's collaboration with the Office of the Secretary of Defense and the military services helps DOD achieve key energy security goals, while setting the stage for broad market adoption of these technologies.

 To learn about NREL's capabilities, contact Stephen Gorin.